tangmi/decors/README.md

 ==> DELETE /post/:id/remove
 ```

-If you were running jQuery, doing something like this would be totally valid:
+If you were running jQuery, doing something like this in `app.js` on `localhost:9000` would be totally valid:

 ```js
 $.ajax('/post/1').done(function(data) {